Take a sneak peek at the new NIST.gov and let us know what you think!

-Objective: To develop the measurement science for industry standards that will enable interconnection of home and building automation and control systems with a future “smart” utility grid, provide consumers with energy usage information, and support industry efforts to develop the needed standards by 2015.
+Objective -To develop the measurement science for industry standards that will enable interconnection of home and building automation and control systems with a future "smart" utility grid, provide consumers with energy usage information, and support industry efforts to develop the needed standards.

 What is the new technical idea?
 The new technical idea is to integrate homes and buildings into the next generation "smart grid" by developing the technical basis for standards governing real-time pricing, distributed energy resources (DER) (including demand response (DR), distributed generation, and energy storage), electric vehicle charging control, and consumer access to energy usage information.
 This project will develop information models, data representation methods, and communication protocols to enable these activities, working with industry stakeholders to analyze use cases and develop approaches that can be adopted through consensus standards.
 In addition, this project will perform research into novel facility control methodologies based on DER availability, electricity price, and local markets, with testing in a simulation environment, in the NIST Virtual Cybernetic Building Testbed (VCBT), and in the NIST Net Zero Energy Residential Test Facility (NZERF).